logicalley/website/README.md

 #### Notes

+The production build for this project is hosted on Netlify.
-This project is hosted on Netlify.
+The staging build for this project is hosted on Netlify.